-In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have a statement of special educational needs or an Education, Health and Care Plan which names the school:
+In the event of over subscription, the following criteria will be applied, in priority order, to determine which applications will be granted once places have first been allocated to pupils who have an Education, Health and Care Plan that names the school:

-- Children looked after by a local authority and previously looked after children including children who were previously in state care outside of England (see below) - 2.
+- 1. Children looked after by a local authority and previously looked after children.
+Children who were previously in state care outside of England - 2.
 Children who live in the catchment area and who, at the time of admission, will have a brother or sister attending the school - 3.
 Other children who live in the catchment area at the closing date for applications - 4.
 Children who live outside the catchment area and who, at the time of admission, will have a brother or sister attending the school - 5.
 Children who live outside the catchment area